TrellixVulnTeam/swahilipython_SCMU/Doc/library/math.rst

    :exc:`ValueError` for invalid operations like ``sqrt(-1.0)`` or ``log(0.0)``
    (where C99 Annex F recommends signaling invalid operation or divide-by-zero), and :exc:`OverflowError` for results that overflow (for example, ``exp(1000.0)``).
-A NaN will not be returned from any of the functions above unless one or more of the input arguments was a NaN; in that case, most functions will return a NaN, but (again following C99 Annex F) there are some exceptions to this rule, for example ``pow(float('nan'), 0.0)`` or ``hypot(float('nan'), float('inf'))``.
+A NaN will not be returned kutoka any of the functions above unless one or more of the input arguments was a NaN; in that case, most functions will return a NaN, but (again following C99 Annex F) there are some exceptions to this rule, for example ``pow(float('nan'), 0.0)`` or ``hypot(float('nan'), float('inf'))``.

-   Note that Python makes no effort to distinguish signaling NaNs from quiet NaNs, and behavior for signaling NaNs remains unspecified.
+   Note that Python makes no effort to distinguish signaling NaNs kutoka quiet NaNs, and behavior for signaling NaNs remains unspecified.
    Typical behavior is to treat all NaNs as though they were quiet.